winsonwq/viff/README.md

 ```
 npm install -g coffee-script && npm install -g viff
 ```
-No need to install coffee-script if you have.
+No need to install coffee-script if you already have it, of course.

-If you meet issue about `node-canvas`.
-Have a check [node-canvas wiki](https://github.com/LearnBoost/node-canvas/wiki/Installation---OSX)
+If you meet any issues with `node-canvas`, check [node-canvas wiki](https://github.com/LearnBoost/node-canvas/wiki/Installation---OSX)

 ## Examples

-Checkout [`viff-examples`](https://github.com/winsonwq/viff-examples) reporsitory for more examples including
+Checkout [`viff-examples`](https://github.com/winsonwq/viff-examples) repository for more examples, including:

 1. Tiny CSS difference
 2. Chart difference